ChellT/groq-chat-bot/README.md

 -----------------------------------
 # S E T U P

-• Copy the code files
+- Copy the code files
-• Create a .env.txt file in the project directory
+-Create a .env.txt file in the project directory
-• add your Groq AI API key to the .env.txt file GROQ_API_KEY = Your Api Key
+- add your Groq AI API key to the .env.txt file GROQ_API_KEY = Your Api Key
-• Run the script!
+- Run the script!

 -----------------------------------
 # U S A G E